Make a Mobile Phone Safe for Any Child

 ParentShield is unique in that it offers a network-level ‘call firewall’ as part of its service.
 It’s something that is not normally a part of a mobile network infrastructure so we take this opportunity to explain its functionality in a little more detail.

-Under normal circumstances the default behaviour of a telecoms network is designed to connect all calls that match the called party number.
+Under normal circumstances, the default behaviour of a telecoms network is designed to connect all calls that match the called party number.
 There is no network-level control of which numbers can call or be called.
 Any blocking functionality has to be set up on the mobile phone itself.
 While this works to a fashion, it’s easily circumvented by the user of the mobile phone, and there is no control at the network level to prevent call redirection or CLI spoofing.
+Every phone is effectively a dozen or so key-presses away from speaking to virtually any other telephone in the world.
+That’s great!
+If it’s what you want.
+In the hands of a young person, possibly not.

 When to use Ultra Secure mode

-Ultra Secure mode can be turned on instantly from the Portal by activating the Ultra Secure Mode switch.
+Ultra Secure mode can be turned on instantly from the ParentShield Portal by activating the Ultra Secure Mode switch.
 This has the effect of instantly blocking at network level any number that isn’t one of the two Home Numbers or has been added to the Safe List.
 If you have multiple ParentShield SIM the additional SIM cards on your account are always treated in the same way as Home Numbers.
+It sets up what is known in telecoms terms – a Closed User Group.

 In addition to the two Home Numbers it’s possible to add more safe numbers in the Safe List which is accessible in this mode